 Once I did those, I was then able to schedule a couple of the bigger milestone appointments and meet with my surgeon to discuss options.

-How do I Keep Weight Off After Surgery?
+How Will I Keep The Weight Off After Surgery?

 Long-term weight management requires a life-long commitment to healthy eating and physical activity.
 Weight loss surgery is a powerful, proven tool to help ensure long-term success.
 This is why we offer a community of like-minded mentors, patients, etc to help you keep your weight off.

-Honestly, for me, it has been watching my family eat whatever they want and however much they wanted and that's just the FAQs.
+Honestly, for me, it has been watching my family eat whatever they want and however much they wanted.

 I have been really good about following the plate method, but sometimes, I do forget.
 In month 4, I had a really rough week with my husband and it completely threw me off.
 I ended up gaining 3 lbs back.